0rig0

 Build and launch your own mighty and brick-built ULA® Atlas V model!

-Standing 47-54 cm (18.6-21.3 in) tall, the Atlas V models are built at 1:110 scale, the same scale as the official LEGO® Saturn V set!
+Standing 47-54 cm (18.6-21.3 in) tall, the Atlas V models are built at 1:110 scale, the same scale as the LEGO® Saturn V set!
 They're designed to capture the details and unique shapes of the mighty Atlas V in a robust and feature-rich construction, designed scale-accurately in everything from the exterior dimensions to details.
-The three default configurations, N22, 431 and 551 contain 628-978 pieces, at an approximate price of $60-100, for which you can find an easy guide to buying in the "How to buy the pieces" section below.
-The digital building instructions you'll receive with your purchase are high-quality and easy to follow, even for less experienced builders.
+The three default configurations, N22, 431 and 551 consists of 628-978 pieces, at an approximate price of $60-100.
+The bricks are bought separately following the "How to buy the bricks" section below.

 - Accurate staging, with the Common Booster Core (CCB) first stage, the Centaur upper stage and up to five strap-on Solid Rocket Boosters (SRB)